wolf452/CloudDevOpsProject/Jenkins/second-jenkinsfile/readme.md

 - Jenkins server with master and slave nodes configured.
 - Docker, Kubernetes CLI, and SonarQube installed on the Jenkins slave.
 - A Git repository to store the Jenkinsfile and shared library.
-- AKS cluster set up and accessible from Jenkins.
+- k8s cluster set up and accessible from Jenkins.
 - SonarQube server configured with a project and token.
 - Credentials for Docker Registry, Git, and SonarQube added to Jenkins.